Last Buck Ranch

 We researched several breeds of cattle, but felt that Dexters best embodied our ultimate goal of producing a quality product while doing right both by the animal and the land.

 Being a carnivore comes with the knowledge that a living thing had to give its life to feed you.
 Having that understanding, we want to know that our cows lived the best life they could, being grass raised AND grass finished without ever seeing a feed lot.
-We plan to let our cattle live as naturally as possible, with mothers self weaning their calves, and eating a diet natural to them year round.
+We let our cattle live as naturally as possible, with mothers self weaning their calves, and eating a diet natural to them year round.
 Cows are incredibly intelligent and curious creatures and provide so much for us.
 As their custodian, we feel that the least we can do in return is provide them with the best care possible including but not limited to lots of love and head scratches!

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.